 "If there’s a "beach economy," Buzios is its Wall Street.
 Its more than 20 beaches, world-class galleries, clubs and boutiques draw an elite set of travelers.
 Surfers love Geriba Beach, snorkelers enjoy Ferruda, hip Ossos Beach offers upscale beachside cafes and laid-back Ilhabela Beach offers a more down-to-earth Buzios experience."

 Go to Maceio.
 I can't figure out why no one lists Maceio.
-It is just beautiful. about 5 years agoAnswered by Linda via WorldNomads.com
+It is just beautiful. over 5 years agoAnswered by Linda via WorldNomads.com

 There are over 280 different beaches.